AkshayPethe/Amazon-Fine-Food-Review-Analysis/README.md

 ## Methodology

-1. **Data Preprocessing**: Cleaning and preparing the text data, including removing special characters, converting text to lowercase, removing stopwords, and applying stemming/lemmatization.
+1. **Data Preprocessing**: Cleaning and preparing the text data, including removing special characters, converting text to lowercase, removing stopwords, and applying stemming/lemmatization and removing words doesn't exist in dictionary.

 2. **Feature Extraction**: Creating the Bag of Words and N-Gram TFIDF representations of the reviews.